About the upgrade

 A business case to assess options for redeveloping the Olympic Pool complex was completed in March 2017.
 It proposed that $14-$17 million is invested to undertake major renewals and upgrades to the Olympic Pool complex over a 3-5 year period in the 2018-2028 Long Term Plan.

-The facility is showing its age, there's a number of issues needing to be resolved such as:
+The facility is showing its age, a number of issues need to be resolved such as: